riverrun/openmaize/phoenix_new_openmaize.md

     mix openmaize.gen.phoenixauth --confirm

-There is also a `no-html` option if you do not want to generate any html files.
+If you want to create authentication files for an api, use the `--no-html` option:

+    mix openmaize.gen.phoenixauth --no-html

 ## Create the database and run the migration